 You’ve identified your short-term goals, created a timeline, and calculated how much money you need to save each month to reach them.
 Your strategy is mapped out before you, and as exciting as it is, you can’t help but feel overwhelmed by the numbers.

 Depending on your income and cost-of-living expenses — it may not be possible for you to reach all of your goals.
 At least not right now.
-To ease your stress level and make saving for your goals more manageable, consider the following:
+To make saving for your goals more manageable, consider the following:

 - Give yourself some breathing room and adjust your timeline.
 Maybe your furniture has another year or two of life left in it.
 Perhaps your dream kitchen makeover can wait another few years.
 If your goals are important to you and worth achieving, putting them off a little while longer won’t stop you from reaching them.